dmarkham/enumer/README.md

 Enumer is a tool to generate Go code that adds useful methods to Go enums (constants with a specific type).
 It started as a fork of [Rob Pike’s Stringer tool](https://godoc.org/golang.org/x/tools/cmd/stringer) maintained by [Álvaro López Espinosa](https://github.com/alvaroloes/enumer).
-This was again forked here as (https://github.com/dmarkham/enumer) picking up where Álvaro left off.
+This was again forked by [Dan Markham](https://github.com/dmarkham/enumer) picking up where Álvaro left off.
+The current version (https://github.com/raito-io/enumer) is again a fork from Dan Markham's version.

 ```